deepflowio/docs/translate/translated/02-ce-install/99-upgrade.md

    --image-name="kube.registry.local:5000/deepflow-agent:v6.4.4594"
 ```

 - **Note**: The current version does not support verifying the pullability and availability of the image.
-Ensure the image can be pulled, run, and has the correct version before use.
+Please ensure that the image can be pulled, run, and the version is correct before use.
-- **Note**: Only one deepflow-agent in a K8s cluster needs to be selected to trigger the upgrade.
-It will modify the daemonset configuration itself, so that all deepflow-agents are upgraded.
+- **Note**: Only one deepflow-agent needs to be selected in a K8s cluster to trigger the upgrade.
+It will modify the configuration of the daemonset itself, so that all deepflow-agents are upgraded.
-- **Note**: Be prepared to manually intervene to correct the image (due to reasons such as the image not being pullable or runnable).
+- **Note**: Be prepared to manually intervene to correct the image (due to reasons such as the image cannot be pulled or run).

 # Obtain the Latest DeepFlow Grafana Dashboard

-Check if the image of the Grafana init container `init-grafana-ds-dh` is `latest` and if the image pull policy is `Always`:
+Check if the image of the init container `init-grafana-ds-dh` of Grafana is `latest` and if the image pull policy is `Always`:

 ```bash
 kubectl get deployment -n deepflow deepflow-grafana -o yaml|grep -E 'image:|imagePullPolicy'
 ```

-If the image of the Grafana init container `init-grafana-ds-dh` is not `latest` and the image pull policy is not `Always`, modify them to `latest` and `Always`.
+If the image of the init container `init-grafana-ds-dh` of Grafana is not `latest` and the image pull policy is not `Always`, please modify them to `latest` and `Always`.

 Restart Grafana to pull the latest init container `init-grafana-ds-dh` image and obtain the latest dashboard: